 Some of your prospects will happily scroll through the online version, but some may want you to leave the physical catalog with them.

-My point being, it’s worth asking how much these cost as it could soon add up if you’re handing out 100’s of these.
+My point is that it’s worth asking how much these cost as it could soon add up if you’re handing out hundreds of these.
 Not to mention, a lot of time running around getting them back from businesses that don’t buy.

 Ways To Earn Commissions

-Once you purchase a start package, you are qualified to earn commissions.
+Once you purchase a starter package, you are qualified to earn commissions.
 There are no monthly sales quotas and there are no ongoing fees to maintain your business.